 - Real time qPCR technique with custom designed primers was standardized for quantification of three closely related pathogenic species of Harveyi clade namely harveyi, V. owensii and V. rotiferianus.
-The RT PCR assay found to be highly sensitive, specific and will assist in multiplex RT-PCR assay.
+The RT PCR assay was found to be highly sensitive, specific and will assist in multiplex RT-PCR assay.

 - Developed an injectable recombinant protein vaccine for Viral Nervous Necrosis (VNN) disease in Asian Seabass (Lates calcarifer).
 Effective for immunization of fingerlings and broodstock to prevent vertical transmission of the virus.